benschaf/gipfel-lerner/README.md

 The Calendly Scheduling Integration allows users to schedule lessons with tutors directly from the Tutor Detail page.
 The Calendly widget is embedded on the page and displays the tutor's availability.
 Users can select a date and time that works for them and book a lesson with the tutor.

 The Calendly Scheduling Integration is implemented using the **Calendly API v2** and **OAuth2.0**.
 A tutor can connect their Calendly account to the site in their tutor dashboard.
 Once connected, the tutor's availability and the status of any lesson is **automatically synced with the site**, ensuring users can book and cancel lessons at their convenience.
-The calendly webhooks were not used, as they are a paid feature - therefore any changes to events on the calendly site are not automatically reflected on the site.
+The calendly webhooks were not used, as they are a paid feature - therefore any changes to events on the calendly site are not automatically reflected on Gipfel Tutor.

 Upon booking a lesson, the user receives a confirmation email from Calendly and is redirected to a success page on the site.
-The tutor also receives a notification email from Calendly and can manage the lesson in their Calendly dashboard.
+The tutor also receives a notification email from Calendly and can manage the lesson from their Dashboard.

 ![screenshot](documentation/feature-calendly.png)